 In this version, only static maximum temperature can be evaluated.
-This section should start with keyword Thermal_Setup: and end with keyword End_Thermal_Setup.
+This section should start with keyword Thermal_Setup: and end with keyword End_Thermal_Setup..
 In between these two lines, the following information are required:

-1. Model_Select: 2 is the value, which needs to be input here to select the ParaPower model.

-2. Measure_Name: Put an arbitrary name for thermal measurement.

-3. Selected_Devices: Enter the list of device names for which user wants to measure their respective temperatures.

-3. Device_Power: Enter list of power/heat dissipation (W) for each device in the Selected_Devices.
-4. Heat_Convection: Enter a value for the heat transfer coefficient that nees to be applied to the baseplate backside $(W/m^2 - K)$.

-5. Ambient_Temperature: Enter a value of ambient temperature (K).
+- 1. Model_Select: 2 is the value, which needs to be input here to select the ParaPower model. - 2.
+Measure_Name: Put an arbitrary name for thermal measurement. - 3.
+Selected_Devices: Enter the list of device names for which user wants to measure their respective temperatures. - 3.
+Device Power: Enter list of power/heat dissipation (W) for each device in the Selected Devices. - 4.
+Heat_Convection: Enter a value for the heat transfer coefficient that nees to be applied to the baseplate backside($W/m^2 K$). - 5.
+Ambient Temperature: Enter a value of ambient temperature (K).

-To summarize the above-mentioned contents, a sample macro script template is shown in Table 3.
+To summarize the contents mentioned above, two sample macro scripts for both the module and the converter template are shown in Tables 3 and Table 4.